Luis Arce: Personal life

 Arce was married to Jéssica Mosqueira with whom he had three children; Luis Marcelo, Rafael Ernesto, and Camila Daniela.
-His current wife is Lourdes Brigida Durán Romero.
+His second wife is Lourdes Brigida Durán Romero.
 She is the first First Lady of Bolivia to be the wife of the president since 2006.
-Evo Morales was never married, with his sister Esther Morales serving as First Lady while Jeanine Áñez's husband Héctor Hernando Hincapié Carvajal served as the First Gentleman.
-Having studied in the United Kingdom, Arce is fluent in English as well as Portuguese.
+Evo Morales was never married, with his sister Esther Morales serving as First Lady, while Jeanine Áñez's husband Héctor Hernando Hincapié Carvajal served as the First Gentleman.
+Arce is fluent in English as well as Portuguese.